 What Chemistry advanced electives will be offered?

 Graduate courses require permission of the instructor to enroll.
-The following courses have been approved by the instructor for undergraduate enrollment:
+The following courses have been approved by the instructor for undergraduate enrollment (as advanced chemistry electives):

 What Chemistry advanced labs will be offered?

-The University Tutorial Center (UTC) provides academic assistance for many 100- and 200- level math, chemistry, and physics courses, as well as writing and speaking support for students.
-The UTC also manages the Supplemental Instruction (SI) program which targets historically difficult courses and helps students integrate what to learn with how to learn as they interact with their classmates.
+- The Academic Success Center (ASC) provides academic assistance for many 100- and 200- level math, chemistry, and physics courses, as well as writing and speaking support for students.
+The ASC also manages the Supplemental Instruction (SI) program which targets historically difficult courses and helps students integrate what to learn with how to learn as they interact with their classmates.

 - The Dennis Wertz Tutorial Center for Chemistry, located in 152 Fox Labs, is a great resource for undergraduate students looking to get assistance in their general or organic chemistry courses.
 The walk-in center is staffed by peer tutors who can help students understand principles or figure out difficult problems.